k-samuel/faceted-search/README.md

 $searchIndex = new ArrayIndex();
 /*
  * Getting products data from DB
- * Sort data by $recordId before using Index->addRecord it can improve performance */
+ */
 $data = [
     ['id'=>7, 'color'=>'black', 'price'=>100, 'sale'=>true, 'size'=>36],